Mise of Lewes: Settlement

 Since no documents exist to confirm the content of the Mise of Lewes, there has been much debate among historians over its content, and the circumstances under which it was written.
 Noël Denholm-Young, in an article published in 1933, made a conjecture on what the main points of the agreement were.
 The first point, according to Denholm-Young, was that Prince Edward and his cousin, Henry of Almain, should be given over to the barons as hostages.
 Secondly, those of the baronial party who had been taken hostage at Northampton were to be released.
 Thirdly, those who had taken hostages from the royalist party at the Battle of Lewes were to receive ransom.
 Finally, it was agreed that a committee of French clergy and nobles should arbitrate over a permanent settlement.
 This interpretation has been largely followed by later historians.

 One contentious point in Denholm-Young's article was his assertion that there was no mention of the Provisions of Oxford in the Mise of Lewes.
 This was an idea that John Maddicott strongly contested in a 1983 article.
 According to Maddicott, the provisions had been at the centre of Montfort's opposition over the last six years, and it was unlikely that he would give them up so easily.
-Nevertheless, Montfort showed willingness to negotiate the terms of the provisions.
+Nevertheless, de Montfort showed willingness to negotiate the terms of the provisions.
 As such, the Mise of Lewes was a moderate document; Montfort wanted to avoid a repetition of the situation after the Mise of Amiens.
-Rather it was external circumstances outside of Montfort's control that led to the eventual failure of the negotiations between the royalists and the barons.
+Rather it was external circumstances outside of de Montfort's control that led to the eventual failure of the negotiations between the royalists and the barons.

 This interpretation was challenged by David Carpenter two years later, in 1985.
-Montfort had no intention to compromise with the royalists at all, according to Carpenter.
+De Montfort had no intention to compromise with the royalists at all, according to Carpenter.
 In Carpenter's version of events, the Mise of Lewes was written while the battle was still ongoing, not after the battle was over, as previously assumed.
-This put Montfort in a situation where concessions were necessary, in order to bring hostilities to a halt as soon as possible.
-Once the battle was over and government in Montfort's hands, he had no longer any interest in reaching a compromise with the royalists, and that was why hostilities continued.
+This put de Montfort in a situation where concessions were necessary, in order to bring hostilities to a halt as soon as possible.
+Once the battle was over and government in de Montfort's hands, he had no longer any interest in reaching a compromise with the royalists, and that was why hostilities continued.
 This dating of the document, however, has later been disputed by D. W. Burton, who maintains that the document was in fact signed after the battle was concluded.